jejacks0n/mercury/README.md

 ## Developer Notice

 This branch represents the future version of Mercury Editor.
-It outlines the framework that will be used and is more in line with the MVC/MVVM frameworks that exist.

 This iteration of Mercury Editor (Mercury2) will separate the Rails portions from the Javascript portions of the project.
 Rails is still used for development (for a server, coffeescript, sass, build process etc.) but the Rails Engine will be broken off into a different project so that more functionality can be added, and to serve as an example of how to implement functionality like snippets and image uploading.

+Mercury2 takes a considerably different approach in terms of it's architecture and featureset.
+It was a great html editor before that had some additional functionality, but it's become more.
+Mercury2 has the same features as it's predecessor, but is more structured, and provides a framework in which you can more easily create complex regions that are anything you want.

+Regions dictate toolbars, buttons, and what actions they support.
+This simplifies the configuration for toolbars, but also provides more flexibility in terms of defining your own custom functionality that doesn't fit into Mercury directly.
+Check out the gallery region for an example of this.

-Mercury2 allows sandboxing content within an iframe or can load directly on the page you're editing.
-This has been a point of contention and complication in the past, so this version attempts to simplify while also keeping the ability to sandbox itself to mimimize conflicts with javascript libraries and css.
+Mercury2 also allows sandboxing content within an iframe or it can load directly on the page you're editing.
+This has been a point of contention and complication in the past, so this version simplifies that while also retaining the ability to sandbox itself to mimimize conflicts with javascript libraries and css.

 ## Internationalization / Translations